A Roof Over Your Head: Protection With Ventilation

 From winter cold to summer heat, your roof may have to withstand wide extremes of temperature.
-This constant exposure to the elements must be taken into account when designing your roof.
-DIY Network explains how ventilation affects a roof.
+Proper ventilation will keep it protected against constant exposure to the elements.

 From the standpoint of the interior of a home, every home builds moisture.
 If there's no place for the moisture to vent out in the attic, what it will do is retain on the surface of whatever insulation that you have there and cause more moisture damage in the long term.